CMS Energy Corporation 5.875% Junior Subordinated Notes due 2078 research snapshot

 ai Confidence

-High for published terms, issue principal, coupon arithmetic, and parent-company financial disclosures.
+High for published terms, issue principal, coupon arithmetic, parent Q2 2026 results, and the $21.84 close that matched across StockAnalysis and Barchart.
 Medium-low for technical levels and future price ranges because CMSC trades less actively and chart data can vary by venue and date.

 investment Certainty